JustForkin/loot-chest-game/README.md

 after running the appropriate command (which in the beginning should always be `npm run dev` by the way) and everything has finished loading, you should be able to go to `localhost:3000` in your browser and see our Phaser hello world example.

 From here its all on you! configure your editor with ESlint, and dig in!

+## Writing ES6 for Phaser

+this section will cover useful tips for those that are new to writing ES6 or Phaser or both!

+for example:

+- how to properly use the `import` statement
+- how to access Phaser's global objects
+- which objects should be global, or local
+- understanding webpack's `require` statement (sync & async)

+### and more to come!